 Is Puno worth visiting?

 We found Puno to be worth visiting.
 While it is not the most beautiful city in Peru, we had a great time there for two reasons: Firstly, we found the city to be very authentic, which was a welcomed change to the overly touristy streets of Cusco.
-And secondly, we had so much fun exploring the islands on the largest lake of South America.
+And secondly, we had so much fun exploring the islands on the largest lake in South America.